Wuthering Heights (fictional location)

 Wuthering Heights is a fictional location in Emily Brontë's 1847 novel of the same name.
 A dark and unsightly place, it is the focus of much of the hateful turmoil for which the novel is renowned.
 It is most commonly associated with Heathcliff, the novel's primary male protagonist, who, through his devious machinations, eventually comes into ownership both of it and of Thrushcross Grange.
 Although the latter is by most accounts a far happier place, Heathcliff chooses to remain in the gloom of the Heights, a home far more amenable to his character.

+Appearance

 The first description of Wuthering Heights is provided by Mr Lockwood, a tenant at the Grange and one of the two primary narrators:

+The building is a large, austere English country house, erected in 1500 by an ancestor named Hareton Earnshaw.
+Rooms mentioned in the text include a drawing-room, parlour, library, kitchen (leading into the yard), and several bedrooms, including a garret where Joseph sleeps.
+When Mr Lockwood stays at the house, he sleeps in an oak-panelled closet.
+He also uses a study.

 Possible inspiration

 Many Gothic houses and manors have claimed or had claimed for them the title of Brontë's inspiration in creating the Heights.
 The best known of these is Top Withens, a ruined farmhouse near Haworth in West Yorkshire which Brontë's biographer Winifred Gérin seems to favour primarily because of its name: the word "Top" suggests "Heights", while "Withens" sounds very much like "Wuthering".
-An informational sign at the ruines of the house (destroyed by lightning in 1899) acknowledges that the setting is similar, although the building itself bears no resemblance to the house as described in the book.
+An informational sign at the ruins of the house (destroyed by lightning in 1899) acknowledges that the setting is similar, although the building itself bears no resemblance to the house as described in the book.